Native American Education Program

 The Indian Education Committee (IEC) is an integral part of the Native American Education Program.
 The parent committee works in partnership with the district on the development, operation, and evaluation of the programs designed to meet the unique educational needs of Native American students.
 The committee approves all programs and budgets funded by JOM.
 All parents and community members are welcome to attend the IEC meetings, which will be posted on the district's website and Facebook page.

-Omak School District Land Acknowledgement
+Omak School District Land Acknowledgment